 WARNING: THIS REVIEW CONTAINS SPOILERS!

-The film features a group of college undergrads who travel to a private island in Louisiana for a weekend retreat.
-Unfortunately for them, the murky salt water lake surrounding their party destination is filled with man-eating sharks!
-They make this startling discovery when Malik (Sinqua Walls) is attacked while wake-boarding.
-Upon reaching dry land, Malik is short an arm, sending everyone into panic mode.
+The film features a group of college undergrads that travel to a private island in Louisiana for a weekend retreat.
+Unfortunately for them, the murky saltwater lake surrounding their party destination is filled with man-eating sharks!
+They make this startling discovery when the athlete of the group, Malik (Sinqua Walls), is attacked while wake-boarding.
+Upon reaching dry land, Malik is short an arm, which sends everyone into panic mode.
 Assuming it was a boating accident (because Matt Hooper wasn’t around to explain otherwise), Nick (Dustin Milligan) leaps into the water to retrieve his friend’s arm, and narrowly avoids becoming fish food himself.

-SHARK NIGHT has a surprisingly good cast, but I found myself not giving a damn about most of the protagonists.
+SHARK NIGHT has a surprisingly good cast, but I honestly did not give a damn about most of the protagonists.
 That’s because the majority of these characters are so bland!
 Sara Paxton (Sara) and Dustin Milligan (Nick) are really dull, and it sucks that their budding romance is a main focus in this film.
 The remainder of the one-dimensional cast members are utilized mostly as eye candy (Katherine McPhee and Alyssa Diaz) and shark bait (Joel David Moore and Chris Zylka), which allows actor Sinqua Walls to really shine.